 How to care for a family member with coronavirus

-If you suspect that you or another member of your household has coronavirus, you can still help protect the rest of your family.
+If you suspect that you or another member of your household has coronavirus, you can take steps to help protect the rest of your family.

-Dr. Sanders reminds parents that “kids pick up on parental anxiety, so by explaining that this is how we help stay healthy, parents can give their family more of a sense of control over the situation – and encourage them to play a role by, for instance, washing their hands well.”
+Dr. Sanders reminds parents that, “Kids pick up on parental anxiety.
+By explaining that this is how we help stay healthy, parents can give their family more of a sense of control over the situation – and encourage them to play a role by, for instance, washing their hands well.”

-- Avoiding contact with pets who can spread germs.
+- Avoid contact with your pets; they can spread germs.

-- Not sharing personal household items or food and drink with other family members.
+- Don’t share personal household items, food or drink with other family members.

-- Cleaning all areas of the house often, especially those areas that are “high-touch.”
-These areas include keyboards, toilets, light switches, doorknobs, etc.
+- Clean all areas of the house often, especially those ‘high-touch’ areas – including keyboards, toilets, light switches, doorknobs, etc.

-- Separating family members with symptoms from the rest of the family by keeping them in a specific room with its own bathroom if possible.
+- Separate family members with symptoms from the rest of the family by keeping them in a specific room with its own bathroom if possible.

 Stay informed about coronavirus

 Some of the best ways to protect your family is by practicing good hygiene, washing your hands often and staying informed.
 Try to closely monitor the state of the pandemic through reliable local and national resources.
-If you have any questions or concerns regarding how to protect you or your family from contracting coronavirus, here are some resources you can turn to for answers:
+If you want to learn more about how to protect you or your family from contracting coronavirus, here are some additional resources you can turn to for answers: